 Green Street no longer exists, but click the map, or this link, for more infomation about its history.
 This would be one of the properties he owned on his voter registration.

-Also listed as a baker in the 1856 directory was John Reitze, presumably his son, as he was at 24, Globe Terrace, Globe Road, Mile End (OSM).
-This was probably the other property he owned.
+Also listed as a baker in the 1856 directory was John Reitze, presumably his son (if John did not die young), as he was at 24, Globe Terrace, Globe Road, Mile End (OSM).
+This was probably the other property Justus owned.

 By the 1861 Census Justus was living at 9, Adelphi Terrace, Old Ford Road, Bethnal Green, with a 46 year old housekeeper.
 Alelphi Terrace no longer exists but it led off Old Ford Road (OSM) which still does.
 According to British History Online “terraces were built fronting northward on Old Ford Road from 1845: George’s Place and Adelphi Terrace west of the junction with Bonner Lane, and Park Terrace to the east.” (not to be confused with the other Adelphi Terrace).